 - Should be adequate and hot and cold running water should be available in the food preparation area.

-- In absence of tap water, water should be stored in clean non-corrosive containers with tap.
+- In absence of tap water, water should be stored in clean non-corrosive containers with a tap.

 - Non-potable water can be used for cleaning the exterior premises, in lavatories, cleaning of waste bins, etc.